gvwilson/sensibleadventures/bookster/new.md

 rounded the corner to discover that half the stalls had been cleared away to make a parade ground.
 "Hwah!"
-Forecastle's gray-haired bosun and his three mates shouted orders, corrections, encouragement, and abuse as a dozen squads of spearmen and archers lunged and kneeled, drew and released.
+Forecastle's gray-haired bosun and his three mates shouted orders, corrections, encouragement, and abuse as a dozen squads of spearmen and archers lunged and knelt, drew and released.
 Beneath their boots lay the outline map of Cherne that she had heard described, but had never before seen.
 White cobblestones set among the gray showed the continent's coastline; red